Carl Weathers, actor who starred in "Rocky" and "Predator," dies at age 76

 Carl Weathers, a former NFL linebacker who became a Hollywood action movie and comedy star, playing nemesis-turned-ally Apollo Creed in the "Rocky" movies, facing-off against Arnold Schwarzenegger in "Predator" and teaching golf in "Happy Gilmore," has died.
 He was 76.

 Matt Luber, his manager, said Weathers died Thursday.
-His family issued a statement saying he died "peacefully in his sleep."
+His family issued a statement to the Associated Press saying he died "peacefully in his sleep."

+"Carl was an exceptional human being who lived an extraordinary life.
+Through his contributions to film, television, the arts and sports, he has left an indelible mark and is recognized worldwide and across generations.
+He was a beloved brother, father, grandfather, partner, and friend," his family said in the statement, according to entertainment news outlet Deadline.

 This is a breaking news story.
 Check back for updates.